15 Fun Eid Activities & Games for Kids to Enjoy the Celebration

 If your child is old enough, you can quiz him to encourage him to learn more about Ramadan and Eid.
 You can also find puzzles on the internet to keep your little one engaged.

 The day of Eid is a day of celebration, reunion and enjoyment.
 It is a day of togetherness and spending time with everyone as a family.
-The various Eid crafts for children not only develop a sense of understanding of the culture but also helps kids get involved in the festivities and have a sense of belonging.
+The various Eid crafts for children not only develop a sense of understanding of the culture but also help kids get involved in the festivities and have a sense of belonging.

 14. DIY Eid Jewellery